 The Diamond Compressor comes in two forms: the standard compressor and the Comp Jr form.
 Both of these compressor pedals are optical compressors and provide users with a mic preamp, EQ, and compressor all shoved into one pedal.

-	The only difference between the Diamond Compressor and the Comp JR is the size- the Diamond Comp JR is for musicians who are in need of a miniature pedal to keep on the pedal boards.
-However, both of these pedals are low noise optical compressors that even out your instrument’s signal while also helping to preserve the integrity of your signal.
+The only difference between the Diamond Compressor and the Comp JR is the size- the Diamond Comp JR is for musicians who are in need of a miniature pedal to keep on the pedalboards.
+However, both of these pedals are low noise optical compressors that even out your instrument’s signal while also helping to preserve the integrity of your audio signal.

-	These compressor pedals are great for one stage performances and if you’re looking for a studio pedal that will add a professional sound to your instrument’s signal.
+These compressor pedals are great for on-stage performances and if you’re looking for a studio pedal that will add a professional sound to your instrument’s signal.
 The volume knob on these compressors allows you to set your output level.

 An EQ is applied to your sound after compression and allows you to adjust your frequency emphasis towards either bass frequencies of treble frequencies, while also ensuring that the center position stays flat in response to help create a transparent sound.
 Both of these pedals serve as outstanding compression pedals and the only decision you should make between the two is whether you’re looking for an averagely sized pedal or a mini pedal!

 Boss is a brand that is well-known to produce pedals that are of consistently reliable, even if they aren’t the most exciting pedals to ever hit the market.
 The Boss CS-3 is a compressor and sustainer combo pedal, which provides users with an amazing range as well as a decent amount of sustain.